SeanHRN/krita-renpy-scripter/manual.md

 The Ren'Py block is populated with pos(x,y) statements that are adjusted to the top left corner of the bounding box of each layer's contents.

+A pause statement is printed at the end.

 ## Properties
 s - 'size' in scale percentage